 How Ultra-Low Loss Transformers can help Shape the Energy Landscape

-The energy sector has been through many transformations that were triggered by two main factors; policy changes and technological breakthrough.
+The energy sector has been through many transformations that were triggered by two main factors; policy changes and technological breakthroughs.
 This plays a role in portraying the futuristic landscape of the UK’s energy which requires stakeholders to adapt and cater to.
 Ayah Alfawaris from Wilson Power Solutions talks about two key factors that are shaping the energy sector nowadays.

 Delivering “Net Zero”